Looking for a hosting provider and heard of SiteGround and InMotion? Stuck between them or just want to find out more? You’ve come to the right place!

 InMotion’s free SSD storage and the forever appealing free domain are also great additions.
 SSD stands for Solid State Drive and is a faster, more reliable hard drive than traditional ones because it’s 100% electronic!
 You can read more about this in the Features section.

-Verdict: InMotion wins here.
+InMotion is better than SiteGround overall.
 It’s pretty close though!
 They both offer free backups, top quality help and support, and fast uptime.
-SiteGround is stronger in value for money, but InMotion’s free domain and unlimited disk space just nudged it into first place.
+SiteGround has a higher uptime guarantee, but InMotion’s free domain and unlimited disk space just nudged it into first place.

 When you’re choosing a provider you want to know exactly what it is they’ve got to offer.